Master of International Tourism and Hospitality Management

-Completion of an AQF level 7 bachelor degree in any discipline, from this or another university; or
+Completion of an appropriate undergraduate degree, equivalent to an Australian bachelor degree, to an adequate standard, from this or another university; or

 LB5202:03 Marketing Management